ChaosProfit/Magic-Assistant/README.md

 (https://arxiv.org/abs/2304.03442).

 # Environment
-I have test Magic-Assistant in ubuntu22.04, rtx4090, cuda-11.7 and pytorch2.0.1.
+We have test Magic-Assistant in ubuntu22.04, rtx4090, cuda-11.7 and pytorch2.0.1.
 Ubuntu20.04+ should work.
 GPUS which hava
 more than 24+GB memory should work.

 If you encounter problems when you use Magic-Assistant in other environments, you can connect me.